How Long Does a Federal Background Check Take? View the Full Timeline

 Background checks seem to be taking longer due to an immense backlog of background checks at the federal level.

-Is It Hard To Pass A Federal Background Check?
+Is It Hard To Pass a Federal Background Check?

 There are many different kinds of federal background checks, many of the lower level checks can be passed by most people, providing you do not have a criminal record or anything significant.
 However, security clearance checks can be much more through and thus harder to pass.